USSR anti-religious campaign (1970s–1987): Anti-religious propaganda

-The anti-religious propaganda was fond of depicting kind, compassionate and good atheists, while contrasting them with believers who were depicted as fanatical, intolerant and heartless (e.g. for breaking up marriages when one partner was a non-believer).
+Anti-religious propaganda often depicted kind, compassionate and good atheists, while contrasting them with believers who were depicted as fanatical, intolerant and heartless (e.g. for breaking up marriages when one partner was a non-believer).
 They were blamed for counterfeiting miracles and promoting anti-Sovietism.
-The teachings of Christianity were partly blamed for this by allegations that their teaching of humility deprived people of courage and freedom.
-In one instance, a female Christian writing to propagandist Osipov claimed that there was more intolerance and drinking than in previous years, and she blamed the state for provoking this.
+Christianity was partly blamed for this by alleging that its teaching of humility deprived people of courage and freedom.
+In one instance, a female Christian writing to the propagandist Osipov claimed that there was more intolerance and drinking than in previous years, and she blamed the state for provoking this.

 A growing interest among the Russian population in its national culture and history, including iconography and religious art, growing nationalism coupled with renewed interest in Orthodoxy as "Russia's church", as well as a number of conversions to Christianity that began with interests in these topics, prompted the Soviet media to argue that culture and religion were not linked, and that religion had bastardized Russian art and culture.
 The media further argued that the religious art of previous ages (including the work of Andrei Rublev or Theopanes the Greek) was simply expressing humanistic and secular concepts through the only way that such things were permitted to be depicted.
-‘Science and Religion’ printed pictures of religious artwork which they interpreted according to secular values.
+Science and Religion printed pictures of religious artwork which they interpreted according to secular values.

 The atheist press also criticized museum guides in religious buildings that had been converted to museums, for giving uncritical theological dimensions to what they presented, such as explaining the theology of icons and their function in the Orthodox church, explaining the theological symbolism of the liturgy, the purpose of monastic life and for uncritically explaining the lives of the saints.
-The press called on them to explain ‘the class character’ of religion and give secular explanations of religious art and that they should emphasize the negative aspects of church history and not the positive.
+The press called on them to explain the class character of religion and give secular explanations of religious art and that they should emphasize the negative aspects of church history and not the positive.
 In a similar vein, the atheist press often published stories about episodes in Russian history that portrayed believers and the Church in a negative light in order to emphasize the point that Christian morals are deficient and that the Church is immoral.